hilalsakar/Simulink-TCPIP/ReadMe.md

 # Simulink Tcp Ip ( MATLAB 2016a)
- This repo contains client and server subsystem blocks.
+ This repo contains client and server subsystems.

- Struct data is sended with Simulink BusCreator.
+ Struct data is sended.
+(I used BusCreator and BusSelector blocks. )

  If you want to see source code:
 - right click on block